Atlantic Puffins

 The biggest threat to puffins is climate change caused by mankind.
 Rising sea temperatures have caused the fish that puffins eat to migrate north in large numbers.
 This combined with mankind’s overfishing has played a huge part in the puffin’s decline.
 Further, climate change has brought with it a redistribution of ground predators such as rats, wild cats, and mink.
 Pollution is another major issue.
 For example, in 1967, 85% of the puffin colonies in France were wiped out by the Torrey Canyon oil leak.

 Puffins are also hunted for food, particularly in Iceland & the Faroe Islands.
-It is argued that this is done in a sustainable way, however, with the population of puffins steadily declining year on year, this seems a weak argument.
+It is argued that this is done sustainably, however, with the population of puffins steadily declining year on year, this seems a weak argument.

 All of these factors have contributed to the continual decline of the entire species of birds, with reports of a steady reduction in their numbers since the 1960s.